Hackney Wick

-Hackney Wick is a neighbourhood in east London, England.
+Hackney Wick is a neighbourhood in East London, England.
 The area forms the south-eastern part of the district of Hackney, and also of the wider London Borough of Hackney.
-Adjacent areas of the London Borough of Tower Hamlets are sometimes also described as being part of Hackney Wick.
+Adjacent areas of the London Borough of Tower Hamlets, namely Fish Island, are sometimes also described as being part of Hackney Wick.
 The area lies 4.2 miles (6.8 km) northeast of Charing Cross.

 Geography

 Hackney Wick is the south-eastern part of the historic district of Hackney, and also of the wider modern London Borough of Hackney.
 Adjacent parts of Old Ford (including Fish Island) in the London Borough of Tower Hamlets are also sometimes described as Hackney Wick, due to similar post-industrial land uses and their proximity to Hackney Wick railway station.
 The boundary runs along Wallis Road and the railway.

 The core area lies west of the Lee Navigation, here called Hackney Cut, however the parts of the Queen Elizabeth Olympic Park within Hackney have often also been described as Hackney Wick, and the East Wick development within the Olympic Park reflects that.

 The A12 and East Cross route form major barriers to the north and west (within Hackney), though the Wick Woodland, an area of secondary woodland, built on former marshland raised up by rubble from the Blitz, lies north of the A12.